 Create new eio task with specified function and arguments.
 Yield and wait until the task is complete or a timeout occurs.
+This function may use the worker pool\threads configuration parameter.

-This function doesn't throw exceptions to avoid double error checking: in most cases it's also necessary to check the return value of the called function and perform necessary actions.
+To avoid double error checking, this function does not throw exceptions.
+In most cases it is also necessary to check the return value of the called function and perform necessary actions.
 If func sets errno, the errno is preserved across the call.

-Returns -1 and errno = ENOMEM if failed to create a task
+Returns -1 and errno = ENOMEM if failed to create a task int coio\getaddrinfo(const char \host, const char \port, const struct addrinfo \hints, struct addrinfo \\res, double timeout)